 The Ombudsman or similar service can help resolve problems using Alternative Dispute Resolution techniques.
 (In the case of the current IANA Functions Operator, the Ombudsman web pages have more details.)

-Escalation Contact Information for the current IANA Functions Operator (ICANN)
+Escalation contact information for the current IANA Functions Operator (ICANN)